 “Siri do you love me?”
 A question asked in jest, with anticipation for the response that Apple’s complex virtual assistant provides.
 The answer is a snarky remark which solidifies Siri’s identity as a computer program and not a sentient being capable of such emotions as love.
 But what are the ramifications of blurring those lines?
 Does giving IVR systems and virtual assistants a name or – even further – a personality and background help or hinder your customer experience?

-Another consideration is the subconscious effect that personifying a self-service technology has on your customers.
-Customers may develop unrealistic expectations for the self-service because they subconsciously associate the system with a human, given its humanized name and ‘personality.’
+Another consideration is the subconscious effect that personifying self-service in the call center has on your customers.
+Customers may develop unrealistic expectations for the self-service AI because they subconsciously associate the system with a human, given its humanized name and ‘personality.’
 Then, when the system cannot perform to the same standards as a customer service rep, customers get frustrated – and they may not even recognize their bias.
 On a more basic level, personification and naming can simply cause confusion, as well.
-We should expect – and want – the caller to know that it is not an agent, but rather an automated system.
+We should expect – and want – the caller to know that it is not an agent, but rather an automated customer self-service system.
 Callers do not really care (especially when it works, see above) if it is a system or not, but when they get confused it takes away from the effortlessness of their experience.

 Verdict: Forgo personification for AI self-service